I am doing some research for an adaptation of Ramayana and find this intriguing video of Thai Classical Khon in 1931. And it blows me away.

 I will not be photographing Sydney Gay and Lesbian Mardi Gras this year.
 The works from the previous year will be exhibited as slideshows in until new ones roll in.
 And there will be an exclusive show that is not included in Mardi Gras event calendar in World Square.
 More details to come.

 The hi-light of my Mardi Gras work would be the Harbour Party.
 Once I press the button and got this series of light and shadow on the dance floor, I knew that it would be a good slideshow.
 By the time I got my head around to put them together would be too late.
 So I held this work until now.

 You can also check out the work from Mardi Gras Fair Day, 69 Blankets.

 This is it, another year of Mardi Gras.
-This year it celebrates 30th anniversary.
-On the second time I am involved as a photographer, it intrigues my thoughts in many ways.
-I will sum up what I have experienced the festival later.
+This year it celebrates the 30th anniversary.
+On the second time, I am involved as a photographer, it intrigues my thoughts in many ways.
+I will sum up what I have experienced at the festival later.